Real-time journeys tile reference

 If/then branch

 The if/then branch lets you branch the customer journey based on customer actions like opening an email or completing a purchase.
-The if/then branch waits for the customer to perform the trigger within the time limit specified.
-If the customer performs the trigger, they'll immediately proceed down the yes branch.
-If the customer doesn't perform the trigger within the time limit specified, they'll proceed down the no branch after the time limit has passed.
+The if/then branch waits for the customer to perform the trigger within the specified time limit.
+If the customer performs the trigger, they proceed down the yes branch.
+If the customer doesn't perform the trigger within the specified time limit, they proceed down the no branch after the time limit has passed.

 For example, you can configure the if/then branch to wait for the Email opened event on a previously sent email.
 If the time limit is set to 1 day, the if/then branch waits for the customer to open the email within that day.
-If the customer opens the email within that day, they'll immediately proceed down the yes branch.
-If the customer doesn't open the email within that day, they'll proceed down the no branch after one day.
+If the customer opens the email within that day, they proceed down the yes branch.
+If the customer doesn't open the email within that day, they proceed down the no branch after one day.

 Attribute branch